30 Brilliant Large Group Games and Workshop Activities

 Large group facilitation techniques

-Large group games are undeniably effective at getting things rolling, and fun group activities are essential for getting a team engaged, but what if you need to go deeper?
+Quick games like charades are undeniably effective at getting things rolling, and fun group activities are essential for getting a team engaged, but what if you need to go deeper?

 There are dedicated facilitation methods that work really effectively if you need certain conversations to happen in large groups.
-The techniques below can be used as core group activities for planning and facilitating large group workshops.
+The techniques below can be used as core group activities for planning and facilitating group workshops with your team.
 They tend to have only a few guiding principles and rules, which allows smaller groups to organize and manage themselves during a workshop.

 Open Space Technology

-Open Space Technology – developed by Harrison Owen – is a method perfectly suited for organizing and running large-scale meetings, often multi-day events, where participants self-organize themselves to find solutions for a complex issue.
-There are only a few rules guiding the structure of the event, and the agenda is created by the people attending.
+Open Space Technology – developed by Harrison Owen – is a method perfectly suited for organizing and running large-scale meetings where participants self-organize themselves to find solutions for a complex issue.
+There are only a few rules guiding the structure of the event, and the agenda is created by the teams attending.

 It is a great method for tackling important and complex problems where the solutions are not obvious.
 The technology can even accommodate hundreds of people!